hansede/scheduler/README.md

 Notes:
   - If a client with the given email already exists, it will not be overwritten, but 201 will still be returned.
   - This request will randomly assign a coach to the client.
-  - 401 is returned if Google token validation fails.
 Body Parameters:
-  - google_id <A Google OAuth token>
   - name <string>
   - email <string>
   - avatar <URI> (optional)